Technology is your friend … and your client’s

 This efficiency means you can deliver a more personalized and positive client experience, provide answers to your clients quicker and trust those answers are the right ones.

 It also means your time is focused less on the administrative tasks, a known issue for almost any attorney.
-In the Thomson Reuters Legal Executive Institute’s 2019 State of U.S. Small Law Firms Report, attorneys noted they spend 26 percent of their time outside of practicing law and meeting with clients.
+In a report from the Thomson Reuters Institute analyzing the challenges of more than 400 firms, attorneys noted they spend 28 percent of their time outside of practicing law and meeting with clients.
 If you could get back even a small chunk of that effort, what could that mean for your bottom line?
 What would it mean if you could spend more time building relationships with your clients?

 The modern legal consumer assumes a higher form of innovation than even five years ago.
 That doesn’t mean every law firm is going to make the shift overnight.
 It takes time, but with small steps you can give clients the experience they expect and get back more time in your day.